Learn how to play, sing, and move with your baby or toddler to help them grow into budding musicians.

 - Sitting with your feet on the ground, and lifting your heels to ‘bounce’ your knees upwards

 Your goal is to help your child experience a smooth back and forth shifting of balance and weight as you sway, step or rock, in time with your chanting.
+Make sure you’re moving and chanting to a slow enough beat for the movement to be safe, comfortable, and natural.

 Learn to chant and move in different meters, for example a ‘two feel’ like a march (one-two, one-two) vs a ‘waltz’ feel (one-two-three, one-two-three).

 If you’re a musician, learn about meter (often confused with time signatures) and experiment with duple, triple and complex meters, simple and compound.
-Here’s a good video that explains the basics of meter:

 At an early age infants can comfortably perceive many meters, but as they grow their openness to different meters closes and they tend to prefer familiar meters (Hannon & Trehub 2005 – B).